dzc0d3r/starty-test/README.md

 - **Hybrid Authentication:** Secure, stateful refresh tokens via `httpOnly` cookies combined with stateless JWT access tokens.
-- **Role-Based Access Control (RBAC):** Dedicated, secure `/admin` namespace on the backend, enforced by middleware.
+- **Role-Based Access Control (RBAC):** Dedicated, secure `/admin` namespace on the backend, enforced by middleware. (requireAuth and requireAdmin)
 - **Server-Side Rendering (SSR):** The public `web` app is built with Next.js for optimal performance and SEO.
 - **Declarative UI & State Management:** Frontends are built with React and